HarshCasper/Rotten-Scripts/Python/Linkedin_Video_Downloader/README.md

 # How to use?
-- Install the dependicies required for this script (tqdm & requests):
+- Install the dependencies required for this script (tqdm & requests):

     ```pip install requirements.txt```